Social Media: Zero Tolerance

 INVOICE VALIDATION

-Your information may be shared if you have received treatment, to determine which Clinical Commissioning Group (CCG) is responsible for paying for your treatment.
+Your information may be shared if you have received treatment, to determine which ICB (Integrated Care Board) is responsible for paying for your treatment.
 This information may include your name, address and treatment date.
 All of this information is held securely and confidentially; it will not be used for any other purpose or shared with any third parties.

 OPT-OUTS